Put Caregiving Arrangements in Writing, Lawyers Advise

 When Ms. Jensen's condition worsened, she entered a nursing home and applied for Medicaid.
 Because there was no written contract in place, the state considered the payments to the caregiver to be transfers that were made for less than fair market value.
 Due to the transfers, the state established a penalty period before Ms. Jensen could qualify for Medicaid.
 Ms. Jensen died before the penalty period ended.

 If you are hiring a caregiver, even for a few hours a week, it is important to draw up a formal agreement, especially if you think you will ever apply for Medicaid long-term care benefits.
-To get help drafting an agreement, contact your attorney.
+To get help drafting an agreement, an elder law attorney in your area.